 During a recent chat about maths and numeracy, the Eximia copywriters discovered our affinity with numbers isn’t as strong as it is with words.

-We’re convinced that there are many in our tribe who are the same.
+Personally, I’m a lazy number cruncher.
+I’ll instantly reach for a calculator to work out the simplest sums.
 They’ll be those who take longer to process their payslip or pension information.
 And those who shrug their shoulders when reading about share plans.
 Many brains are not as comfortable with numbers as perhaps they’d like to be.

 Understanding numbers isn’t as easy as pi